andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 I repacked 27 indexes on our primary database, reclaiming over 230 GB of space.
 In the most extreme cases with 90% bloat, the resulting repacked (new) index size was around 10% of the original size.
 This makes sense since 90% of the bloat was removed.

-## Duplicate and Invalid indexes
+## Duplicate, Redundant and Invalid indexes

+Duplicate indexes mean that two indexes have different names, but index the same columns.

-Duplicate indexes mean that an index is redundant, and another serves the same purpose from the query planners perspective.
+Redundant indexes mean another index serves the same purpose for the query execution plan.

 PgHero helped us identify 13 duplicate indexes that could be dropped.
-THe process was to drop the index on a detached datatabase, analyze the table, compared the query plan and execution time before and after removing the index.
+The process was to drop the index on a detached datatabase, analyze the table, compared the query plan and execution time before and after removing the index.

 If the query plan and execution time looked the same, the index could be dropped in production!

 Invalid indexes are indexes that failed to build properly.
-To fix this, drop and rebuild the index (concurrently).
+To fix this, drop the index if not needed, or rebuild the index (concurrently).

 ## Summary

-* Find, test and drop unused and duplicate indexes that don't impact queries
+* Find and removed unused and duplicate indexes that don't impact queries
-* Fix invalid indexes
+* Remove or rebuild invalid indexes
-* Re-index bloated indexes concurrently (use pg_repack if reindex concurrently is not natively supported)
+* Remove index bloat by re-indexing (use pg_repack or `reindex concurrently`)
-* Adjust Autovacuum settings to prevent excessive bloat from recurring
+* Adjust Autovacuum settings proportional to UPDATE workload

 If you have any other index maintenance tips, I'd love to hear them.
 Thanks for reading.

+#### PostgreSQL Unused Indexes (Internal lightning-style talk)

+January 2021<br/>
+Why unused indexes are bad and how to remove them

+<script async class="speakerdeck-embed" data-id="6644d7dd7380413ea19dce1955f41269" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>